LIT-Protocol/vincent-smart-account-signer/README.md

    - Gets USDC token address for the chain (from Aave Address Book)
    - Gets Aave Pool address
    - Encodes an `approve(spender, amount)` call
+   - When providing `AAVE_USDC_PRIVATE_KEY` with USDC from their Aave's faucet, `deposit` and `withdraw` operations will also be bundled after the approval
 4. Prepares an **unsigned UserOperation** containing:
    - Transaction calldata
    - Gas limits and fee parameters